gustavomazzoni/developer-shop/README.md

 http://localhost:8080/

 ## Demo
-To see the project running on production, go to this link: http://mazzoni-developer-shop.herokuapp.com/
+To see the project running on production (Heroku and MongoDB Labs), go to this link: http://mazzoni-developer-shop.herokuapp.com/